-It will be a revival of the people and not a revival driven by a few “great” individual “heroes”.
-There will be no human heroes.
+True revival from God has no human “heroes”, for “I am the LORD; that is my name!
+I will not give my glory to another or my praise to idols” (Isaiah 42:8).
 God will not pour out his Spirit upon those who desire that kind of “hero” status in the eyes of men (See Acts 8:9-24).
 GOD ALONE will be exalted, and it will be the humble, lowly people who exalt him.
-Ordinary Christians will be many of God’s instruments in this revival.

-God then showed me what kind of people would be the instruments of this revival.
+Ordinary, humble Christians will be God’s instruments in revival.
 They will be the Christians who have humbled themselves, and in godly sorrow, deep contrition and truthfully repentant tears, have forsaken their sinful ways.
 They will be the ones whose consuming passion is Jesus Christ, the unrivaled love of their hearts.
 They will be the ones who have allowed the Word of God to bring conviction, repentance and holiness into their walk with God.
-They will be the ones who have allowed the Word of God, the sword of the Spirit, to divide and cut away sin and compromise so that their unashamed love for God and pure light shines abroad.
+They will be the ones who have allowed the Word of God, the sword of the Spirit, to divide and cut away the sin and compromise in their lives so that their unashamed love for God and pure light shines abroad.

-God also spoke to me that, just as salvation is preached to ALL and “Whosoever” calls upon the name of the Lord will be saved, so also this “offer” of becoming one of God’s instruments in Tasmania’s revival has gone out to ALL Christians here, NOT ONE CHRISTIAN IS EXCLUDED FROM THIS INVITATION, and “WHOSOEVER” desires to be an instrument of God in this revival will become one–IF they allow God to bring them into deep repentance and become a willing vessel to be filled with his Spirit to do his will in this revival.
+God also spoke to me that, just as salvation is preached to ALL and “Whosoever” calls upon the name of the Lord will be saved, so also this “offer” of becoming one of God’s instruments in revival goes out to all of his sons and daughters.
+NOT ONE CHILD OF GOD IS EXCLUDED FROM THIS INVITATION, and “WHOSOEVER” desires to be an instrument of God in revival will become one–IF they allow God to bring them into deep repentance and become a willing vessel to be filled with his Spirit to do his perfect will.

-Whether you were born again 60 years ago or 1 day ago, whether you are a well-known pastor with a large church or an unknown housewife, an 85 year old pensioner or in the fifth grade, a Bible school student or a farmer, a businessman or a baker or a mechanic, whether you are a backslidden prodigal or a half-hearted worshiper, a lukewarm churchgoer or a gossiper, whether you struggle with pornography or cigarettes, whether you are guilty of many sins or a few sins, whether you’ve been living in compromise in many areas or just a few areas, whether you’ve been faking it to the world or if you’ve got hidden spiritual pride, whether you’ve been greedy for money and ripped people off or if you’ve gotten caught up in the ways of the world, whether you’ve been an idolater or sexually immoral, if you’ve been slandering other churches or are bowing under ungodly ecclesiastical pressure, whether you are a man or a woman, whether God’s worked a miracle through you or not, whether your gifts are being recognized in the church or not, whether you are depressed and downcast or living for pleasure, whether you’ve been getting distracted and sidetracked in your walk with God, no matter what your situation, YOU ARE ALL ELIGIBLE FOR REPENTANCE AND ELIGIBLE TO BECOME GOD’S CARRIERS OF REVIVAL THROUGHOUT TASMANIA.
+Whether you were born again 60 years ago or 1 day ago, whether you are a well-known pastor with a large church or an unknown housewife, an 85 year old pensioner or in the fifth grade, a Bible school student or a farmer, a businessman or a mechanic, whether you are a backslidden prodigal or a half-hearted worshiper, a lukewarm churchgoer or a gossiper, whether you struggle with pornography or alcohol, whether you are guilty of many sins or a few sins, whether you’ve been living in compromise for many years or in just a few areas, whether you’ve been a whitewashed tomb or if you’ve got hidden spiritual pride, whether you’ve been greedy for money and ripped people off or if you’ve gotten caught up in the ways of the world, whether you’ve been an idolater or sexually immoral, if you’ve been slandering other churches or are bowing under ungodly ecclesiastical pressure, whether you are a man or woman or child, whether God has worked a miracle through you or not, whether your gifts are being recognized in the church or not, whether you are depressed and downcast or ensnared living for pleasure, whether you’ve been distracted and sidetracked in your walk with God, no matter what your situation, WE ARE ALL ELIGIBLE FOR REPENTANCE AND ELIGIBLE TO BECOME GOD’S CARRIERS OF REVIVAL THROUGHOUT THE WORLD.

 The invitation is received through repentance.